tea2code/fantasy-rts/documentation/Kernel.md

 ### ID Generator

 The function *makeId()* generates a new id with the given string.

-This function may implement optimizations like caches and similar functions.
+A possible faster implementation can be activated using `DEFINES+=FRTS_FAST_ID` in the additional arguments of qmake.
+Performance advantage is untested.
+Currently not activated.

 ### Log